 To ensure a deeper focus exists in determining issues and gaps within an organization, there must be a delineation between core programs and supporting services.
-Core programs are those core deliverables provided by the department, such as EMS, fire suppression, and technical rescue.
-Supporting services are all of the internal and external programs and services that help the CBRFPD deliver its core programs, and those that are not essential to emergency response.
-Such programs are vehicle maintenance, community outreach, and business inspections.
+Core programs are those core deliverables provided by the department.
+Supporting services are all of the internal and external programs and services that help the CBRFPD deliver its core programs.

 The importance of understanding the difference is that issues and gaps may exist in core programs or supporting services, and the department's strategic approach may bring forth different considerations for improvement.
 Additionally, supporting services may be internal or external to the organization and requires understanding how the difference impacts their location within the analysis of strengths, weaknesses, opportunities, and threats if identified.
-Internal are services that the fire district is able to provide itself, versus those that are contracted out, as an example, the district does not have a CPA, there is a contract for services from a CPA.
 Finally, it is important that the agency stakeholders understand that delivery of the identified core programs is supported by various local, state, and national services.